reactive/data-client/docs/core/guides/unit-testing-hooks.md

 :::note

-`renderDataClient()` creates a Provider context with new manager instances.
-This means each call to `renderDataClient()` will result in a completely fresh cache state as well as manager state.
+`renderDataHook()` creates a Provider context with new manager instances.
+This means each call to `renderDataHook()` will result in a completely fresh cache state as well as manager state.

 :::